Nolan County DWI Guide

 Immediate Steps (First 24 Hours)

-The first 24 hours after a DUI arrest in Nolan County are crucial.
-Here's a timeline of what to expect:
+The first 24 hours following a DUI arrest are critical.
+Here's what typically happens:

-• Arrest & Field Sobriety Tests: If the arresting officer suspects you are driving under the influence, they will likely administer Field Sobriety Tests (FSTs).
-You have the right to refuse these tests, but refusal can lead to an automatic license suspension (see more on ALR hearings below).
+• Arrest & Field Sobriety Tests: The arresting officer, likely from the Nolan County Sheriff's Office, will administer Field Sobriety Tests (FSTs) if they suspect impairment.
+While you have the right to refuse these tests, be aware that refusal can lead to an automatic driver's license suspension.

-• Breath or Blood Test: You'll be asked to submit to a breath or blood test to determine your Blood Alcohol Content (BAC).
-Refusing this test also carries serious penalties, including license suspension.
-In Texas, the legal BAC limit is 0.08.
+• Breath or Blood Test: You will be asked to provide a breath or blood sample to determine your Blood Alcohol Content (BAC).
+Refusal carries serious penalties, including license suspension.
+The legal BAC limit in Texas is 0.08.

-• Transportation to Nolan County Jail: After the arrest, you will be transported to the Nolan County Jail for booking.
+• Transportation to Nolan County Jail: After the arrest, you'll be transported to the Nolan County Jail located at 211 Avenger Field Road, Sweetwater, TX 79556.

-• Phone Calls: You generally have the right to make a reasonable number of phone calls after booking.
-Use this opportunity to contact a family member, friend, or attorney.
-It's highly recommended to contact a DUI attorney as soon as possible.
+• Phone Calls: After booking, you generally have the right to make a reasonable number of phone calls.
+Use one to contact a family member or, ideally, a DUI attorney.

-• Bail Setting: A judge or magistrate will set your bail amount.
-This is the amount of money you need to pay to be released from jail pending your court appearance.
+• Bail Setting: A magistrate will set your bail amount.
+This is the amount you need to pay to be released from jail pending your court appearance.

-• Release on Bail: Once bail is posted (either by you, a family member, or a bail bondsman), you will be released from jail.
+• Release on Bail: Once bail is posted (either by you, a family member, or a bail bondsman), you'll be released.

 Critical Deadlines

-Missing deadlines after a DUI arrest can have serious consequences.
-Here are the most important deadlines to be aware of:
+Missing deadlines after a DUI arrest can have severe consequences.
+Here are the most important dates to keep in mind:

-• ALR Hearing Deadline: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing.
+• ALR Hearing Deadline: You have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
 This hearing is separate from your criminal case and determines whether your driver's license will be suspended.
-Requesting this hearing is crucial to potentially keep your license.

-• Court Appearance Dates: You will receive a notice for your initial court appearance (arraignment).
-Missing this court date can result in a warrant being issued for your arrest.
+• Court Appearance Dates: You'll receive a notice for your initial court appearance (arraignment).
+Missing this date can result in a warrant for your arrest.

-• License Suspension Timeline: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended typically 40 days after the arrest.
-The length of the suspension depends on whether it is your first offense and other factors.
+• License Suspension Timeline: If you don't request an ALR hearing or lose the hearing, your license suspension will typically begin 40 days after your arrest.
+The length of the suspension depends on whether it's your first offense and other factors.

 Local Resources